zhufamily/TextAnalysisFunct/README.md

 # TextAnalysisFunct
 ## A Simple Azure Durable Function Wrapper for Azure Text Analysis
 For Azure Cognitive Text Analysis services, there is a limitation for 5,120 characters.
-With this restriction, Text Analysis Services are hardly useful for anything longer than a couple pages.
-This wrapper based on Azure Durable Function, essentially, gets rid of this obstacle by converting Text Analysis into async services.
+With this restriction, Text Analysis Services are hardly useful for anything longer than a couple of pages.
+This wrapper based on Azure Durable Function, essentially, gets rid of this obstacle by converting Text Analysis into a series of async services.
 ## Description of Technical Approach
 At the core of the Azure Durable Function,
-1. a long text is chopped into chunks by parapragh(s) and splitors you selected
+1. a piece of long text is chopped into multiple small chunks by parapragh(s) and delimitors you selected
 2. chunks are sent to Azure Text Analysis Services for processing piece by piece (the code is tested on a very limited Azure resource, so all calls are sequential, if your resources allow, you can easily rewrite this into a fan-out and fan-in parallel model)
-3. results from each chunk are combined / merged into a final result
+3. service results from each chunk are combined / merged into a final result
 ## Setup
 In order to set this up
 1. download the source codes
 2. complie into binary with VS2022
-3. publish into Azure funcion with .Net6 stack
+3. publish into Azure as a durable funcion with .Net6 stack (no other configurations are needed)
 ## Usage
-To create a test application
+To create a test console application
 1. init a http client
 2. add headers
  - Ocp-Apim-Subscription-Key (required)